 This is how you can fool-proof your system: Keep your domain registration and hosting package on different accounts, SEPARATE – with different companies.

 For example, if a your current hosting company gets a virus on their system, and it infects my website and messes up all the code to where it is complete gibberish, I can fix it with one simple act if I have it set up as I recommend.

 If I have my “infected” site registered at one hosting company, I can quickly go over to HostwithCarol.com and easily set up a hosting package, which is usually set up within an hour.

 I would then go back into Namecheap.com and point my domain name (that was infected) to the new hosting package.
 Now my website is back up within a day, and it doesn’t matter what that other hosting is doing.

 This is a fool-proof way of having complete control over your websites.
 If one of them goes down or something goes wrong, having the ability to go into Namecheap and just change where you’re pointing the actual domain to is a really good thing.

 It’s very important to set up your domain and hosting so that you will have complete control over your business.
-Please do not overlook this tiny but important detail.
-I recommend getting all of your domain names at Namecheap.com and then simply connecting them to your hosting package at Bluehost.
+Please do not overlook this important detail.
+I recommend getting all of your domain names at Namecheap or GoDaddy, and then simply connecting them to a hosting package at HostwithCarol.

 When you get a hosting package, they will give you something called DNS settings.
 All you do is log into your Namecheap account and paste those DNS numbers there, click a button, and now they’re connected.
 It’s actually that easy.